Leadership Institute - Information for Accepted Students

 Who are the Leader Fellows and what do they do?

 Leader Fellows are undergraduate college students who serve both as teaching assistants and as resident advisors in the Leadership Institute.
-We have nine terrific Leader Fellows, several of whom are alumni of the Leadership Institute, who will provide assistance and supervision to participants both within and outside of the classroom.
+We have nine terrific Leader Fellows, who will provide assistance and supervision to participants both within and outside of the classroom.
 Leader Fellows are a great resource and in addition to providing academic and personal support, they are available to share insight and experience about the college experience.
 Additionally, they work closely with the Resident Director to develop social and educational programming specific to the Leadership Institute.
 We encourage students to actively seek out residential staff for advice, assistance, and mentorship.

 What is our schedule?